DavidBuchanan314/slh-dsa-stuff/building_blocks/README.md

 SLH-DSA itself is a composition of existing building-blocks.
 In dependency order: (where "->" means "is used as part of")

 ```
-WOTS+ -> XMSS -> FORS -> hypertree (?)
+Hashing -> WOTS+ -> XMSS -> FORS -> hypertree (?)
 ```

-(not really certain about the latter two, a more correct dependency graph may not be a straight line)
+(not really certain about the latter two yet, and a more correct dependency graph may not be a straight line)

 Spec-wise, SLH-DSA is self-contained but a bit terse.
 For learning purposes, I think I'm better off studying the individual components from other sources.